Scholarship Application

 Applications for the scholarship are available each spring, with interviews and presentation of awards occurring soon thereafter.

-The Orlinda Naranjo Scholarship is awarded annually to a Latinx woman attending the University of Texas School of Law.
-The recipient should show financial need and a history of involvement in the Latinx community, with a demonstrated commitment in the areas of social and economic justice.
-The scholarship committee also considers the future intentions of the applicants and their perseverance in overcoming adversity, such as being a single parent.
+The Orlinda Naranjo Scholarship is awarded annually to a student attending the University of Texas School of Law.
+The scholarship committee considers financial need, history of involvement in the community with a demonstrated commitment in the areas of social and economic justice, and the future intentions of the scholarship applicants.
+Another important factor considered by the committee is an applicant’s perseverance in overcoming adversity, such as being a single parent.

 Applications for the scholarship are available each spring, with interviews and presentation of awards occurring soon thereafter.